FireflyMigration/firefly-doc/01-Development/01-Developer-Guide/18-Handlers-and-commands/17-Exercise-Commands/index.md

-﻿# Exercise - BindEnables
+﻿# Exercise - Commands

 1. In  **ShowRegions**.
-2. Using the **hand** snippet, add handler for the F5 key that will displays the **ShowCustomerPerRegion**.
+2. Add handler for Command **UndoChangesInRow**.
+3.  set the handler e.Handled value using Common.ShowYesNoMessageBox and displays a message "Are you sure you want to undo current row changes".
 3. Build and test.
-4. Change the new F5 handler to use **Var**.
-5. Add BindEnabled limit the handler to be enabled only if RegionID is equal to one.
-6. Build and test.